 This page lists conferences and symposia organized by the ELC network since 2008.
-Among them are the three postgraduate conferences (the ‘ELC conference series’) held in 2008, 2009 and 2012; these are two-day events at which MA and PhD students present 30-minute papers on their research; the audience is composed of students and members of academic staff.
+Among them are the four postgraduate conferences (the ‘ELC conference series’) held in 2008, 2009, 2012 and 2015; these are two-day events at which MA and PhD students present 30-minute papers on their research; the audience is composed of students and members of academic staff.

 4-6 February 2015: Fourth International Postgraduate Conference on Language and Cognition (ELC4), University of Vigo.
 Plenary speakers: J. Carlos Acuña-Fariña (University of Santiago de Compostela), Pedro Álvarez-Mosquera (University of Salamanca), Marjolijn Verspoor (University of Groningen).

 4-6 June 2014: ICSE2014.
 International Conference on Spoken English: Descriptive and Applied Perspectives, University of Santiago de Compostela.
 Plenary speakers: Juana Marín-Arrese (Complutense University of Madrid), Anna Mauranen (University of Helsinki), Sagrario Salaberri (University of Almería) and Sali A. Tagliamonte (University of Toronto).
 Conference chairs: Mario Cal-Varela and F. Javier Fernández-Polo.
 This meeting was organised by the SPERTUS team, in cooperation with the VLCG team and ELC.